pactumjs/pactum/docs/mock-server.md

 Mock Server allows you to mock any server or service via HTTP or HTTPS, such as a REST endpoint.
 Simply it is a simulator for HTTP-based APIs.

-At one end **pactum** is a REST API testing tool.
-On the other end it can also act as a standalone mock server.
-It packs with a powerful request & response matching.
-With pactum, you can spin up a mock server in a matter of seconds.
+At one end **pactum** is a REST API testing tool, on the other it can also act as a standalone mock server.
+It packs with a powerful request & response matching & you can spin it up in a matter of seconds.

 ## Table of contents